Wildsong/docker-arcgis-enterprise/README.md

    geoceg/portal-for-arcgis   latest              e2e69bac2ca6        5 minutes ago       9.252 GB
    geoceg/arcgis-server       latest              eae45e398fac        16 minutes ago      12.39 GB

-## Set Default Password
+## Set environment variables

-I set this up (well, not this exactly) in my user account, .bash_profile on a Mac, and it gets used in each startup script.
+You have to define three things somewhere in your environment.
+I put them in .bash_profile on a Mac, and it gets used in each startup script.
 Remember to refresh your environment before going on so the .bash_profile takes effect.
 (Normally this means starting a new shell.)

     export AGS_USER="siteadmin"
     export AGS_PASSWORD="yourpasswordhere"
+    export AGS_DOMAIN="wildsong.lan"

 ## Run everything